 Research

-1. Leverage data science to generate fine-grained understanding of learning, development and equity;
+1. Leverage data science and AI as a microscope to generate fine-grained understanding of inequality;

 Current projects